 Phantom spread his energy over Fenton, and the human gasped, his skin tingling.
 They fell through the couch, the floor, down into the basement.
 Plummeting as fast as if they had fallen off the OP center's roof.

-Fenton's heart stopped beating.
-He scrambled for Phantom's shoulders and wrapped his arms tightly around the other boy's neck.
-Their fall jerked to a halt, but Fenton's rapid breathing continued, tremors racking his body.
-He buried his face against his other half's shoulder as his feet dangled in open air.
+Fenton scrambled for Phantom's shoulders and wrapped his arms tightly around the other boy's neck.
+His heart stopped beating, his stomach tight with instinctual fear.
+Their fall jerked to a halt, but Fenton couldn't stop his rapid breathing or his trembling.
+He buried his face against his other half's shoulder, clinging to the illusion of stability Phantom offered even as the human's feet dangled in open air.

 Phantom's arms, situated around Fenton's ribs, loosed.
 "Fenton?"

 The blue-eyed boy jerked his head off the ghost's shoulder, cheeks flushed in humiliation.
 "A little warning next time, you jerk!" he shouted.

 Phantom winced and his grip tightened again, but his eyebrows were still pinched and after a second his gaze wandered off Fenton and began searching the lab for the Ghost Catcher.
 "I'm sorry, but we don't have the time."

 "The hell we don't!"
 Fenton unwrapped his arms and fit his elbows between their chests, shoving against Phantom and arching his spine away from the other boy.
 He kicked his legs, but the ghost's tail danced out of reach.
 "We had plenty of time this morning before you decided to flirt with your adoring fans all day, so you can damn well find the time to talk to me for five fucking minutes!"